These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 # Cryptanalysis: A sub-field of Cryptology;

 The reductive counterpart to Cryptography, the science of 'breaking' encryption and bypassing the cryptographic security.
-Though it is the medium of hackers and cybercriminals, it is also a serious scientific field for researchers to test the security of cryptosystems, e.g. systems established using Cryptography.
+Though it is the medium of hackers and cybercriminals, it is also a serious scientific field for researchers to test the security of cryptosystems, i.e. systems established using Cryptography (see definition).
 This is the only to absolutely ensure the security of the cryptosystem - remember Schneier's Law.

-For more detail on how these functions work, see the "Public-Key Cryptography" section ([[[[[), but know they are used in a variety of fashions: digital signatures, key establishment/management, and more!
+For more detail on how these algorithms work, see the "Public-Key Cryptography" Subcategory ([[[[[), but know they are used in a variety of fashions: digital signatures, key establishment/management, and more!

 In the words of Edward Snowden, "[The Internet of Things and countless] protocols have given us the means to digitize and put online damn near everything in the world that we donβt eat, drink, wear, or dwell in."

-# C. Rule 1.
-Cryptographic 'Primitives', 'Ciphers', and 'Algorithms' all refer to the same thing in slightly different ways: schemes used to represent data.
-Primitives are the basic cryptographic functions (building blocks of an algorithm), ciphers are the implementation of an encryption scheme, and algorithms are the combined procedures of primitives and ciphers to create the greater cryptosystem.
+Primitives are the basic cryptographic functions (building blocks of an algorithm), Ciphers are the implementation of an encryption scheme, and Algorithms are the combined procedures of primitives and ciphers to create the greater cryptosystem.

 # Channel: A transmission medium for data to pass through.
 Examples include the Internet, airways, and Wi-Fi.
-Securing transmission from interception is the goal of cryptography.
+Securing transmitted data from being intercepted, and from being intercepted in any meaningful form, is the goal of Cryptography.

-# Hybrid Schemes: The combined usage of both asymmetric and symmetric algorithms in a cryptosystem, since both type have their own strengths and weaknesses.
+# Hybrid Schemes: The combined usage of both asymmetric and symmetric algorithms in a cryptosystem, since both types have their own strengths and weaknesses (See [[[).

 I.II Symmetric Crypto.
 Basics.